 Consider New Builds

 New builds are exempt from DTI restrictions.
-If you're close to the limit, this can be a viable path to ownership.
+If you're close to the threshold, this can be a viable path to ownership.

 Increase Your Deposit